MiningMyBusiness/Predicting-an-exchange-traded-fund/README.md

 * The results may be even more different if you choose to test a different set of 126 days than I did.
 However, in my experience this model is about 60-65% accurate regardless of which stretch of 126 days are tested.
 * The future projections are based off of the S&P 500 performance over the last 2 quarters.
 If this performance changes signficantly, it will influence the future projections.
 * Buying and selling this etf on a daily basis will incur fees which can offset the gains made from the model predictions.
 However, this can be addressed by using a free trading platfrom to buy stocks, like [Robinhood](https://www.robinhood.com/).
 * By betting on shorts and leverged etfs with this information you can increase gains significantly.
+For instance, by buying short etfs when the model predicts the index will go down and 2X or 3X leveraged ETFs for the when it goes up, we can make even higher returns over the market.

 ## The Future
 Anyone could easily implement this for any exchange-traded fund as long as they knew the holdings of that fund and the weight of the those holdings.
 For instance, I've tried this algorithm with XLE -- enery-sector exchange traded fund from SPDR, XLV -- the healthcare sector etf from SPDR, and XHB -- the home-building index with some success.
 One could potentially scrape this [Wikipedia list of American ETFs](https://en.wikipedia.org/wiki/List_of_American_exchange-traded_funds) and query the website of the financial firm which runs the ETF to get the holdings and run this code to see how it performs.
 Of course, the ability to predict these stocks suggests that there are [market inefficiencies](https://en.wikipedia.org/wiki/Efficient-market_hypothesis).